William Froug: Personal life

 William Froug was a political and social activist and served on the boards of both the Writers Guild of America, West and Producers Guild of America.
 In addition, he was a founding member of "The Caucus for Producers, Writers and Directors" for which he served as both chair and co-chair over the years.
 Froug died at the age of 91 in August 2013 in Sarasota, Florida.

 Roger Ebert once wrote of Froug, "I know an old writer.
 His name is William Froug, he lives in Florida and if you look him up on Amazon, you will see he is still writing brilliant and useful books about screenwriting and teleplays.
 He is not merely as sharp as a tack, he is the standard by which they sharpen tacks.
-If he had been advising the kid, the kid would have made a better movie, and if he had been advising the director of 'The Man in the Chair,' we would have been spared the current experience.
+If he had been advising the kid [younger actor from the movie 'The Man in the Chair'], the kid would have made a better movie, and if he had been advising the director of 'The Man in the Chair,' we would have been spared the current experience.
 Just because you're old doesn't mean you have to be a decrepit caricature.
 One thing that keeps Froug young is that, unlike Flash Madden, he almost certainly does not sit on an expressway overpass guzzling Jack Daniels from a pint bottle."